Alaa Kamal

-Alaa Kamal is an Egyptian professional football player.
+Alaa Kamal is a retired Egyptian professional football player.
 He started his career with Al-Mokawloon al-Arab.
 Before the start of the 2008/2009 season he signed with El Zamalek, he returned to Al-Mokawloon al-Arab after one season, and stay there for 3 seasons from 2009 to 2012, before he joined Al-Ittihad Al-Sakndary in 2013.
+He last played with Tanta SC before retiring.